louiszhenyean/StegaSender/README.md

 Run this Java Web Application on a RDBMS

 # Requirements
+- TomCat, Java and MySQL is installed on the running machine
-- Require user input .wav file
+- Input .wav file is smaller than 64 MB
 - Database Query has to be smaller than 64MB